 Unfairly neglected on many trips to Skye, the island of Raasay off its east coast is often regarded as 'Skye in miniature' and offers a full range of habitats and wildlife.
 We explore all corners of this rugged place driving open moors along ‘Calum’s road’ , built by the island's most northerly resident for croft access over a 10 year period!
 Ferry crossings through the Sound of Raasay may give us Red-throated Diver in breeding plumage, many seabirds including skuas, and we have seen White-tailed Eagles low over the water on previous visits.
 Crossbills occupy the plantations and we check favoured Otter haunts around the low-lying south coast.
 In the afternoon we leave Skye via the Armadale – Mallaig ferry.
 Nearby Loch Morar is the deepest freshwater body in the British Isles and wildlife can include Black-throated Diver, Goosander, Kingfisher and Red Deer on the hillsides.
 If time allows, we explore Ardnamurchan further before heading to our hotel on the shore of Loch Shiel, where we stay for two nights.

-We visit the other half of the 'Small Isles' today, taking the ferry to Eigg (a brief stop) and then on to Muck.
-Large, feeding rafts of Manx Shearwater may be present off both islands and we have more chances for Basking Shark, seals and cetaceans.
-With time to walk around Muck, we could encounter Red-throated Diver, Arctic and Common Tern, Hen Harrier, Snipe, Curlew, Raven, Hooded Crow and Twite, at the same time enjoying the views across to Rum and back to Skye.
+We visit the other half of the 'Small Isles' today, taking the ferry to Eigg.
+Large, feeding rafts of Manx Shearwater may be present off the island and we have more chances for Basking Shark, seals and cetaceans.
+With time to walk around Eigg, we could encounter Red-throated Diver, Arctic and Common Tern, Hen Harrier, Snipe, Curlew, Raven, Hooded Crow and Twite, at the same time enjoying the views across to Rum and back to Skye.